-In the nearly 10 years of writing this blog I have come to believe that use it or lose it is an unassailable law of the body.
+In the more than 10 years of writing this blog I have come to believe that use it or lose it is an unassailable law of the body.
 And what applies to the body often carries over to the brain.
 As I have mentioned previously, my family has dementia in general and Alzheimer’s in particular on both sides, so keeping a clear head really resonates with me.

 Keeping physically and mentally active in middle age may be tied to a lower risk of developing dementia decades later, according to a study published in the medical journal Neurology.
 Mental activities included reading, playing instruments, singing in a choir, visiting concerts, gardening, doing needlework or attending religious services.

 “These results indicate that these activities in middle age may play a role in preventing dementia in old age and preserving cognitive health,” said study author Jenna Najar, MD, from Sahlgrenska Academy, University of Gothenburg.

 “It’s exciting as these are activities that people can incorporate into their lives pretty easily and without a lot of expense.”